 2. Stay Nearby

 If you’re going to be visiting a big city, play it smart and reserve accommodations on the outskirts of the city.
 Rates in general tend to be much higher where the action is.
 You’re better off booking a little bit out of the way and spending a few extra minutes getting to all the sights and sounds.
+(Here are some tips for saving money on your hotel.)

 3. Pack Light